The West Wing: Critical reception

 The fifth season has a 65% approval rating with an average score of 7.9/10 based on 23 reviews, with a critics consensus of: "John Wells admirably tries to maintain the spirit of Aaron Sorkin's vision after succeeding him, but The West Wings fifth season is a decidedly rocky changing of the guard."
 The sixth season has a 64% approval rating with an average score of 9.4/10 based on 14 reviews, with a critics consensus of: "The West Wing is firmly in its lame duck session, a little more cynical and rudderless than before, but the introduction of new presidential hopefuls brings a much-needed promise of fresh blood."
 The seventh season has a 95% approval rating with an average score of 8.5/10 based on 20 reviews, with a critics consensus of: "Bidding a fond farewell to the Bartlet administration, The West Wing regains its idealistic thrill with a sweetly amicable presidential election in this strong final season."

 In 2023, Rotten Tomatoes critics ranked it at number 20 in a ranking of the "Best TV Shows of the Last 25 Years."

-In 2001, Aaron Sorkin began responding in online posts to critical recaps and fan posts on the pre-cursor to the website Television Without Pity, an experience critics saw as inspiration for the "LemonLyman.com" storyline in the third season episode "The U.S. Poet Laureate."

 In marking the show's anniversary in 2024, Vulture ranked all episodes of the series, with the season 2 finale "Two Cathedrals" taking the top spot of 150 episodes.
 The same episode was also ranked as the best episode of the series by The Daily Beast, TV Insider, Screen Rant and Paste.
 The Ringer also named the episode at number 12 in a ranking of the "100 Best TV Episodes of the Century."
 Variety ranked the same episode as number one of the top 25 episodes, and ranked the show as number 25 in a ranking of the "100 Best TV Shows of All Time."
 Gold Derby ranked season 2 episode "Noël" as the top episode in its ranking of the show's 20 greatest episodes.
 The show was ranked at number eleven in a listing of Hollywood's 100 favorite TV shows from The Hollywood Reporter and a listing of the 50 top TV dramas from The Guardian, and at number 46 in a Rolling Stone ranking of the "Best TV Shows of all Time."
-The evolution of the relationship between Josh and Donna has been noted as a typical long-running TV "will they/won't they" romantic relationship.
+The evolution of the relationship between Josh and Donna has been noted as a typical long-running TV "will they/won't they" romantic relationship, though was also viewed more critically by some in retrospect.